-- 1. Press the Status soft key if shown.
-To access the status menu during a call, press the Status press the Status soft key if shown. - 2.
+- Press the Status soft key if shown.
+To access the status menu during a call, press the ☎ PHONE key and then press the Status soft key if shown. - 2.
 Use the ▲ up and down ▼ arrow keys to scroll the menu to the hunt group name and your current membership status. - 3.
 Press the Enable or Disable soft key to change the status of your membership of that group.